Kevin McAleenan confirmed as U.S. Customs and Border Protection chief

 Mr. McAleenan will also oversee construction of Mr. Trump’s border wall, should Congress approve funding for it.

-Sen. Kamala Harris, California Democrat, said she voted against the nominee because he oversaw the “chaotic rollout” of Mr. Trump’s travel ban policy last year, and hasn’t done enough to investigate misconduct within his ranks.
+Sen. Kamala Harris, California Democrat, said she voted against the nominee because he oversaw the “chaotic rollout” of Mr. Trump’s travel limits last year and because he hasn’t done enough to investigate misconduct within his ranks.

 She also criticized CBP’s efforts to crack down on bogus asylum claims, saying she feared legitimate applicants were being “illegally turned away.”